BitFracture/condensation/README.md

 `?redirect=url` specifies the URL the user will be directed back to once the action completes.
 The default URL is `/`.

-What if a user signs out of Google and not our product?
-Turns out, this is perfectly fine.
+What if a user signs out of Google and not this website?
+This is okay.
 We do not use OAuth to access resources externally, we are only using it for user details.
-Even if the token expires, our site will continue to work seamlessly until the user explicitly requests to log out.
+Even if the token expires, our session will continue to work seamlessly until the user explicitly requests to log out.

 To access user details, a decorated route function may use `googleOAuthManager.getUserData()`.
 This will return `None`